ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 system administrators or other IT support staff in the same way as one would like to be treated by them:

-* Users should make an honest effort to try and fix problems they run into, for example by searching for solutions to their problems on the Internet or on a server's support web site, before directly contacting administrators or IT support for help.
+* Users should make an honest effort to try and fix problems they run into on their own, for example by searching for solutions to their problems on the Internet or on a server's support web site, before directly contacting administrators or IT support for help.

-* Users should remember that administrators and support staff are often overworked, and might not be able to respond to questions or fix problems on a moment's notice.
+* Users should remember that administrators and support staff are often overworked, and might not be able to respond to questions or to fix problems on a moment's notice.
 It is always a good idea to plan ahead to ensure that a problem with a server, should it occur, does not occur five minutes before an important deadline.